PathEngine home previous: Converting to and from PathEngine's Position Representationnext: Collision Queries

 Free standing obstacle sets

-In addition to enabling groups of obstacles to be represented more naturally, collision preprocess is cached with each obstacle set, which can be an important optimisation for certain situations where collision is being performed against large number of dynamic obstacles.
+In addition to enabling groups of obstacles to be represented more naturally, some collision preprocess is cached with each obstacle set, which can be an important optimisation for certain situations where collision is being performed against large numbers of dynamic obstacles.

 Working with multiple or changing sets of static obstacles

-Obstacle sets now enable you to effectively work with multiple sets of 'burnt-in' obstacles, and to modify these sets of obstacles semi-dynamically.
+Obstacle sets include a feature to enable you to effectively work with multiple or changing sets of 'burnt-in' obstacles, and to modify these sets of obstacles 'semi-dynamically'.

 This is implemented in terms of special obstacle sets that are marked for extended preprocessing.